baligar/gan_audio_localization/README.md

 #### Implementation

-Tensorflow implementation is in the form of Jupyter-Notebook.
-Might also include the .html of the same for listening to the audio in the Jupyter, to judge the noisiness of the input audio.
+We are releasing a Jupyter-Notebook which includes the TensorFlow implementation.
+Might soon include the .html of notebook for listening to the audio,in order to judge the noisiness of the input audio.